Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-Nikola Jokic and the rest of the Denver Nuggets take on the Los Angeles Lakers in the NBA Playoffs on Tuesday, at 8:30 PM ET.
+The Denver Nuggets, Nikola Jokic included, will be in action at 8:30 PM on Thursday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-Let's look at the prop bets available for Jokic, using stats and trends to make good predictions.
+Below we will dive into Jokic's stats and trends, helping you make good predictions on prop bets.

 Nikola Jokic Prop Bets vs. the Lakers